neoadventist/angular-crypto/README.md

 angular-crypto
 ==============

-A fun way to learn cryptography using Angular JS
+A fun way to learn AES cryptography using Angular JS!